guokai8/homebrew-bio/README.md

 Please see the [contributing guide](https://github.com/brewsci/homebrew-bio/blob/master/CONTRIBUTING.md).
 ##
-Add some taps (most of them copy from other people github)
+Add some taps (most of them copy from other people's github)